 Give each child a metal cookie sheet with a set of letter magnets.
 Call out spelling words for them and allow them to search for the correct letters to place on their sheet.
 You can create a game by seeing who can spell the fastest.

 Give each child a metal cookie sheet and a set of numbers and math symbol magnets.
 Allow them to create their own equations and then trade them with a partner.
 Have the partner answer the question using their magnets!
 Teach kids math in an engaging way!

 Magnets are amazing!
-Have each child take a paperclip to a string and hold it.
-Have another child take a magnet and move it towards the paperclip.
+Have each child take a paperclip tied to the end of a string and hold it.
+Then have another child take a magnet and move it towards the paperclip.
 The string will not allow it to touch, so it will hover in the air.
 This is a fun quick experiment with magnetism anyone can do!

 Close Your Eyes